ajmendez/ajmendez.github.com/_posts/2015-04-08-bwitraffic.md

 [Larger](http://www.gfycat.com/KindThreadbareLcont)

 Now in the third dimension!
-The axes might not be an exact km represenation, but are good enough for this video.
-The figure shows ADS-B lat/long data in the Maryland / Baltimore Washington Internation (BWI) airport area.
+The axes might not be an exact km representation, but are good enough for this video.
+The figure shows ADS-B lat/long data in the Maryland / Baltimore Washington International (BWI) airport area.
 The blue square shows my receiver location, and the points shows ADS-B MSG 3 locations of aircraft relative to the receiver and color coded by their altitude.
 The stratification at high altitudes (>6km, red/orange) are cross-country flights.